davidjosearaujo/re-android-reversing/docs/Report.md

 public static String ehsqpiefmxd = "捨뺑戚\ue684聳踖曡㒕躚\udafdﶃ킎";
 ```

 This variable is being used in _tfmrwohgt_ class as an input argument for a function that uses a lot of shift and math operations (hard to understand).
 However this function uses _InflaterInputStream_ and _InflaterOutputStream_ which is used to decompress data in deflate format.
 We compared with other decompressors available online such as (https://github.com/nayuki/Simple-DEFLATE-decompressor/tree/master) but we weren't able to identify which algorithm was being used to decompress the data.
+We also tried to run the Decompressor code locally, but it throws a ZipException which is raised when an invalid zip is used.
+Some different files were used such as xapk, zip and normal files but all of them failed.
+Maybe attackers use this decompressor with files crafted by them.

-Our best conclusion is that the class is being used to decompress data and is using a string (_ehsqpiefmxd_) to decompress the data.
+Our best conclusion is that the class is being used to decompress data and is using a string as a key (_ehsqpiefmxd_).

 #### Exploring external packages